easegress-io/easegress/doc/ROADMAP.md

 3. Easegress is designed to be **cloud-native**.
 It's scalable, resilient, manageable, and observable.
 These genes should be kept in it for the rapid future development process.

 ## Features
-Based on our product goal, we have made a classification of Easegress's features for powering users' business capabilities into two categories, extensibility and traffic-specific.
+Based on the product goal, Easegress' features for powering users' business capabilities can be classified into two categories,extensibility and traffic-specific.
 ### Business features for extensibility
 * Dynamically load business code written in any language with the lowest performance costing.
 * Easy to develop new features with Battery-included Easegress.